 You’re finally finished.
 But wait!
 Before you put it in the mailbox and put your feet up for some well deserved rest, make sure you make photocopies for your records, just in case anything is lost or damaged along the way.

-- A copy of your wedding invitations that you would have sent out to family and friends.
+· A copy of your wedding invitations you would have sent to family and friends.

-- Photographs from your wedding of both the applicant and sponsors family and friends.
+· Photographs from your wedding of the applicant and sponsor’s family and friends.

-- Photographs of the applicant and sponsor together at various different points in time.
+· Photographs of the applicant and sponsor together at various points in time.
 You even include photos from your social media and include the date and caption.
 This will help establish the length of your relationship.

 First of all, take a deep breath and be proud of yourselves for a job well done.
 This is a personal and tiring process that concerns the foundation of your future and the hardest part is done.
 Now, it’s time to wait.

-Depending on whether or not you consulted a representative throughout the process, the IRCC will either contact your representative regarding your application or you directly.
+Depending on whether or not you consult a representative throughout the process, the IRCC will either contact your representative regarding your application or you directly.
 The IRCC will contact you through:

 The IRCC will contact you for various reasons regarding your application, including but not limited to:

-Depending on your application, you may have asked to appear for an interview.
-You will receive a date and time, and a list of documents that you may be required to bring.
-If an interview is needed, it is usually to get further information about the applicant, their future plans in Canada (ex.
-Work and family prospects) their history and their relationship to the sponsor.
-As nerve-racking as this may be, do not worry.
+You may have asked to appear for an interview, depending on your application.
+You will receive a date and time and a list of documents you may be required to bring.
+If an interview is needed, it is usually to get further information about the applicant, their plans in Canada (ex., Work and family prospects), their history and their relationship with the sponsor.
+As nerve-racking, as this may be, do not worry.
 Just try to answer the questions truthfully and with clarity.

 There’s no easy way to say it, but this entire process is expensive.
-In addition to your application fee, there are several other fees that will accumulate throughout the application such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people, however, cutting corners in regards to cost may jeopardize your application and slow down the process even more, costing you more in the long run.
-Remember, this is an investment in the foundation of your future here in Canada, so it will be worth it.
+In addition to your application fee, several other fees will accumulate throughout the application, such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people; however, cutting corners regarding cost may jeopardize your application and slow down the process even more, costing you more in the long run.
+Remember, this is an investment in the foundation of your future here in Canada, so that it will be worth it.

-As we have mentioned, the IRCC is looking for holes in your application, on the off chance that you and your spouse are not genuine and are trying to cheat the system.
-In order to avoid not having a satisfactory application, the more proof that you have of your relationships and its sincerity, the better.
-Text messages, tickets from vacations, photographs on vacation, shared family events are all valuable documents in proving that your relationship is genuine.
+As we have mentioned, the IRCC is looking for holes in your application if you and your spouse are not genuine and are trying to cheat the system.
+To avoid not having a satisfactory application, the more proof you have of your relationship and its sincerity, the better.
+Text messages, vacation tickets, vacation photographs, and shared family events are all valuable documents proving that your relationship is genuine.

 Yes, this process is expensive.
 Yes, it takes a considerable amount of time.
 And yes, there may be hiccups along the road.
 However, it’s important to remember that this is a pivotal step in forming your future life in Canada.
 Stay positive, be honest, and ask for help.
 We wish you the best of luck and are looking forward to your getting your PR!

-For any further inquiries regarding the spousal sponsorship application and process please contact one of the experienced immigration lawyers.
-We have helped many people with their application process and would love to support you too!
+For any further inquiries regarding the spousal sponsorship application and process, please contact one of our experienced Vancouver immigration lawyers at YA Law.
+Our Vancouver Immigration lawyers have helped many clients with their application process and would love to support you too!

-We have clients who called us asked our fee and decided to do it themselves.
-After a few months 5 or 6 months, they have come back to us so we could help them with their application since their initial application has been refused.
+Our clients called us and asked about our fee and decided to do it themselves.
+After a few months, 5 or 6 months, they returned to us so we could help them with their application since their initial application had been refused or returned.

-If you plan to sponsor your family member contact one of our experienced Immigration lawyers at YA Law Corporation.
+If you plan to sponsor your family member, contact one of our experienced Vancouver Immigration lawyers at YA Law Corporation.